 Little ones should be able to start brushing and flossing on their own around the age they learn to tie their own shoes—around age six.
 While they can start to take the reins themselves around this time, you should continue supervising their daily oral hygiene routines until you feel confident to leave them up to their own devices.
 Today they’re brushing their own teeth, what’s next?
 Dating!?
 They grow up so fast—all the more reason to cherish and make the most of these early years while you can.

 While it is largely up to you to establish routines and keep up with your little one’s oral health, we want you to know you have our entire team on your side.
 We offer many dental services for tiny teeth to make sure we get them started on the right foot.
 Kids need regular dental care, just like adults, so you should bring them twice yearly for cleanings and exams to ensure we catch any small problems before they progress.

 Our compassionate, patient team makes sure kids are completely comfortable in the chair before getting started.
 Our hygiene team regularly provides tear- and fear-free cleanings for our littlest patients to take care of any plaque or tartar that’s been left behind.
 If we do notice a cavity or any other problems, don’t worry–it’s not the end of the world, and we’ll take care of it!
 Tooth-coloured fillings stop decay in its tracks and strengthen the tooth back to health.
 If decay is a problem for your kiddo, or you’d just rather be safe than sorry, we also offer plenty of preventive measures including fluoride and sealants to protect their little smiles.

 If you have any questions about pediatric dentistry, we would love to speak with you.
-Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian at Pleasant Valley Dental today!
+Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, Dr. Montian, or Dr. Hau, at Pleasant Valley Dental today!